sunpy/sunpy-SEP/SEP-0002-revised.md

 ## Removing Project Members

 In exceptional circumstances, it may be necessary to remove someone from the Project Members against their will.
-A vote must be held to remove a Project Member.
+A vote of the Project membership must be held to remove a Project Member.
-Such a vote is triggered by a motion made by an active Project Member, which must be seconded by an additional Project Member.
+Such a vote is triggered by a motion (sent to the Steering Committee and the Ombudsperson) made by an active Project Member, which must be seconded by an additional Project Member.
 The vote must conclude no more than three months after the motion is seconded.
 Removal requires approval by two-thirds of all active Project Members at the time the motion is made.
 The motion, second, and vote will be by secret ballot.